Old Traditions & New Trends

 The Bridal Bouquet

-Now we have heard several stories on why a Bride carries a Flower Bouquet and the most popular one that we hear is that in the 1500’s that people would usually bathe once to twice a year and that May was the first bath and therefore June was a popular wedding month because it took roughly less than a month to plan a wedding back then (Woudn’t that be nice.
+Now we have heard a lot of wedding stories on why a Bride carries a Flower Bouquet and the most popular one that we hear is that in the 1500’s that people would usually bathe very seldom and that May was the first bath and therefore June was a popular wedding month because it took roughly less than a month to plan a wedding back then (Woudn’t that be nice.
 The month to plan part, not the bathing).